Bedrock-OSS/bedrock-wiki/docs/blocks/block-shapes.md

 ---
 title: Block Shapes
+category: Documentation
 ---

 Blockshapes are essentially block geometries or models that are hard-coded into vanilla, meaning that they exist without having accesible files.

 ## Application

 They are added in the resource pack's file, `blocks.json`, using child `"blockshape"` in a block's object.
 This would look something like this:

 <CodeHeader></CodeHeader>